Lupennat/syntax-extender/README.md

 -   abstracts methods and interfaces methods can not contains body.
 -   classes and abstracts can not native extends interfaces.

-> Strict mode is not mandatory, but non-use could generate unexpected errors.
+> Strict mode is not mandatory, but non-use could generate unexpected errors.\
-> Please take into account that also class setter and getter are functions.
+> Please take into account that also class setter and getter are functions.\
-> support for native constructor is a feature you can enable/disable it
+> Support for native constructor is a feature you can enable/disable it

 ## Compatibility with standard Javascript Classes